AishwaryaANair/NCRI/readme.md

 and run it using google colab with the the datasets and pretrained model uploaded to drive.
-Given the short timeframe I had, the execution time was shaved from 20s to 1min approx on colab.
 On flask the time difference is about 56 minutes.
 I believe I could've made the program a bit faster if I had a bit more time.